stechstudio/laravel-jwt/README.md

  ## Building tokens fluently

- So far we've looked at the `JWT::get()` helper method which is super quick, yet limited.
+ So far we've looked at the `JWT::get()` helper method which is super quick for simple needs.

  For more control over your token you can create it fluently instead.